ReproNim/containers/README.md

 script may give you everything you need.

 <details>
-<summary>The version of the script with more explanations</summary>
+<summary>The version of the script with all commands explained</summary>

 ```shell
 #!/bin/sh